July 9, 2024

 Spacing and Layout Tips

-Proper spacing means that your lavender plants have enough room to grow and thrive.
+The right spacing means that your lavender plants will have enough room to grow properly.

 Spacing

-• Space plants about 12-18 inches apart for a dense hedge.
+• Space plants about 12 to 18 inches apart for a dense hedge.

-• For larger varieties increase spacing to 24-30 inches.
+• For larger varieties increase spacing to 24 to 30 inches.

 Layout

-• Mark out your hedge line with string or stakes to ensure a straight row.
+• Mark out your hedge line with string or stakes so you are confident about getting a straight row.

 Tip: For curved hedges use a garden hose to outline the shape before planting.